The New Search Engine Playbook:

 • Zero-click experiences continue to grow.

-• Google, OpenAI, and Perplexity show a preference for content that is structured, concise, and authoritative.
+• Google, OpenAI, and Perplexity prefer content that is structured, concise, and clearly supported.

-While data shows that users are still using Google, Bing, and other search engines vs. LLM tools like ChatGPT for search, these same search engines provide AI answer features.
+While data shows that users still rely on Google, Bing, and other search engines, these same search engines now provide AI answer features alongside traditional search results.
 This makes it critical for businesses to modernize their optimization strategies.

 To state this clearly: Brands will lose visibility if their content cannot be understood and safely cited by AI systems.

-So, answer engine optimization is how you protect your visibility — and potentially expand it.
+So, structuring your content for clear answers in search engines and AI-generated responses is how you protect your visibility — and potentially expand it.

 What’s the Difference Between SEO and AEO?